Struggling to concentrate, relax, or sleep due to noise? Have you ever considered a noise cancelling device?

 - The battery life is 30 hours

-- They’re foldable and come with a stylish case, making them ideal for travelling with
+- They’re foldable and come with a stylish case, making them ideal for traveling

 - They’re higher priced, and out of most people’s headphones budgets